Fizik Tempo Powerstrap R5 review

 I really wanted to like the Fizik shoes but sadly a few little niggles stopped me from going back to them.
 I love the design and maybe if they suit your feet, wider with more arch, then these could be the wallet-friendly option you've been looking for.

 I've not been a huge fan of Fizik shoes, although I do feel they have been improving over the last few years.
-Will the Fizik Tempo Powerstrap R5 kicks change my mind?
+Will the Fizik Tempo Powerstrap R5 kicks change my mind and compete with the best cycling shoes?

 The first thing to note is the price: the aesthetics suggest a much higher price tag.
 I've been testing the white pair but other amazing colours like coral and navy are available, along with black if you are after a bit of stealth.